 Do wearable bright light therapy devices work?

-In that article, we noted that, as of November 2020, wearable (e.g., visor) devices for bright light therapy have not been shown in controlled clinical trials to be efficacious.
+In that article, we noted that wearable (e.g., visor) devices for bright light therapy have not been shown in controlled clinical trials to be efficacious.
 So, for now, we generally do not recommend their use.
+But,

 If a wearable device is used, it makes sense to at least use one that has been evaluated to some extent in research studies.
-On this page, we’ll look at some of these.
+On this page, we’ll look at the following specific wearable bright light therapy devices:

 Visor devices